-Support the operation and expansion as necessary of port facilities through intergovernmental coordination and in a manner consistent with the goals, objectives and policies in the Future Land Use, Coastal Management and Conservation Elements of this plan.
+Support the operation and expansion as necessal, through intergovernmental coordination and in a manner consistent with the goals, objectives and policies in the Future Land Use, Coastal Management and Conservation Elements of this plan.

 MOB 3.1.1 Coordinated Support.
 Escambia County shall support continued port operation and/or development coordination with appropriate agencies, both governmental and private, recognizing that port facilities in Escambia County are within the planning jurisdiction of the City of Pensacola.